squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    .. exn:: Did not find any conditional to analyze.
       :undocumented:

-.. tace:: deduce @position
+.. tace:: deduce {? @position}

     :g:`deduce i` removes the ith element from the biframe when it can be computed from the rest of the biframe.
-    :g:`deduce` try to deduce the biframe with the first equivalence in the hypotheses it finds.
+Without any argument, it will remove the first equivalence that can be dropped, if it exists.

+    Here, the fact that the biframe element :g:`u` can be computed from the other biframe elements :g:`x,y,...` means that there exists a context :g:`C` made of function applications such that :g:`u` is equal to :g:`C[x,y,..]`.

+    This rely on some automated reasoning that may not be complete, notably w.r.t. equational theories.
+Regarding macros, some partial support is enabled, typically that for any timestamp :g:`t`, :g:`frame@pred(t)` allows to deduce :g:`input@t`, all :g:`frame@t'` for :g:`t' < pred(t)`, as well as the :g:`output@t'` for whenever :g:`exec@t'` is true.

     .. todo::
-       Charlie: I don't understand the second sentence, to update.
+       Charlie: do we want an exhaustive description of the deduce algo?

 .. tace:: diffeq